mooltiverse/nyx/CONTRIBUTING.md

 * the user name
 * an authentication token (OAuth2, Personal Access Token)
-* an SSH key pair
+* an SSH key pair, with a public key and two versions of the private key: one is passphrase protected and the other is not protected
 * a passphrase for password protected private keys

 When testing locally you can still run tests by passing credentials for your own users (never use your personal accounts, create additional test users instead) and pass their credentials to Gradle scripts as environment variables or system properties.
 See the [Gradle Build Environment](https://docs.gradle.org/current/userguide/build_environment.html) for more.